vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 - Type: `Function`
 - Default: `undefined`

-A function used to extend or modify the [$page](../guide/global-computed.md#page) object.
+A function used to extend or edit the [$page](../guide/global-computed.md#page) object.
 This function will be invoking once for each page at compile time.

 ```js
 module.exports = {